Computing abelian varieties over finite fields isogenous to a power: Abelian varieties isogenous to a power

 Therefore $M$ is in $\BassMod{r}$.
 It is clear by construction that $\cG$ is a fully faithful and essentially surjective functor.
 Define $\cF$ as the composition of the equivalences $\Ford$ (or $\Fcs$) and $\cG$.
 In particular $\cF$ is an equivalence as well and we have concluded the proof of part~$\ref{thm:eqideals:a}$.
-Part $\ref{thm:eqideals:b}$ now follows directly from Theorem~\ref{thm:decompmodules}. \end{proof}
+Part $\ref{thm:eqideals:b}$ now follows directly from Theorem \ref{thm:decompmodules}. \end{proof} \begin{remark} The equivalence $\cF$ of part \ref{thm:eqideals:a} of Theorem \ref{thm:eqideals} is compatible with products.
+More precisely, if we denote $\cF_i$ the equivalence $\AV(g^i)\to \BassMod{i}$ then we pick $A$ and $B$ respectively in $\AV(g^m)$ and $\AV(g^n)$ then we have a canonical isomorphism

-\begin{cor} Assume that $R$ is a Bass order.
+We will denote all these functors with $\cF$. \end{remark} \begin{cor} Assume that $R$ is a Bass order.
 Then every abelian variety $A$ in $\AV(h)$ is isomorphic to

 for some abelian varieties $B_i$ in $\AV(g)$. \end{cor} \begin{proof} Put $M=\cF(A)$ by Theorem \ref{thm:eqideals}.
 By Theorem \ref{thm:decompmodules} we have that there are fractional ideals $I_1,\ldots,I_r$ such that